What's up with the black bars in dialogue? (WARNING: possible offensive language)

 MISS FURY #2 presents an even worse example.
 Here we get the black bars again, when it's obvious in context that the word you want to convey is fuck.
 Yet, in this series, we see people having sex, and in a couple of instances the expletive "Shit!" appears.
 So there's no way this is a book for kids and teens, anyway.
 It's R-rated already, despite blacking out the fucks.
 So make up your mind already, can the world handle a Dynamite comic with adult language and situations?
 I'd say you already crossed that line with using the word shit and drawings of people having sex, yet somehow our eyes are too delicate to handle the F-word?
 It's as if we paid our money to see an R-rated movie, the actors were paid to use the scriptwriter's dialogue, and every time an actor says the word fuck, there a loud BLEEEEEEEEEEEEP.
 It takes you out of the drama and makes you aware that you're watching a movie.
 Same with these black bars in the comic.

 Very interested in hearing how other people feel about this, or even opinions about whether or not Dynamite should use adult language in its comics in the first place.

-DE pull list: The Shadow: The Death of Margo Lane, Lords of the Jungle, The Lone Ranger and The Green Hornet, Six Million Dollar Man: Fall of Man
+DE pull list: The Shadow: The Death of Margo Lane, The Lone Ranger and The Green Hornet, Six Million Dollar Man: Fall of Man